Winter Horse Care Guide: How to Keep Your Horse Warm, Healthy and Comfortable

 Taking extra care during the colder months helps reduce recovery time, prevent avoidable injuries, and keep your horse feeling their best through winter.

-Watch Your Step
+Watch Your Step on Slippery Surfaces

 Slippery surfaces can be hazardous, especially with horses wearing shoes.
 Use sand or grit on icy or slick patches and avoid leading horses across slick areas that are wet or cold, where possible.